This flavorful turkey gravy is easy to make with pan drippings and stock. It’s thickened with flour or cornstarch and takes just minutes to make!

 Instructions

 - Melt butter in the roasting pan.
-Whisk in the flour until a paste forms, cook for 1 minute.
+Whisk in the flour until a paste forms, cook for 1-2 minutes, until it begins to turn brown.

-- Gradually pour in the drippings and chicken broth.
+- Add the drippings/broth in small splashes, stirring continuously.
 Add a sprig of fresh rosemary.

 - Bring to a boil, whisking constantly, then reduce to a simmer.
-Continue to whisk and simmer until thickened.
+Continue to whisk and simmer until desired thickness is obtained.
 Remove rosemary.

 Notes